2600hz/kazoo/applications/crossbar/doc/internationalization/prompts.md

      }
     }

-This will override the account and system langauges.
+This will override the account and system languages.
 If no language is specified, the account's language will be used; if that is missing, the system default language will be used.